duyubo/Biosignal-Processing/README.md

   - train.py: Training functions for  un/supervised training, un/supervised evaluation.
   - unsupervised.py: Unsupervised learning framework (that calls training functions in train.py)
   - utils.py: Utilization functions
-  - v.py: Visualization fuctions for testing how well the cinstrastive learning backbones can distinguish the difference between different classes
+  - v.py: Visualization fuctions for an intuitive observation of whether the constrastive learning backbones can distinguish the differences between different classes

+## Datasets

 ## Motivation
+With some preliminary experiment results we find that the biosignals such as EEG have much differences between subjects.
+If the biosignal data of a specific person is included in training process, then the DL model can achieve a reseaonable
 ## Solution
 ## Current Status && Next Steps
 ## References